tutai3-lec/LimeSimulDemo_Course/README.md

 ```

 You will now see one Gazebo screen and two Rviz screens.

+As a next step, run sample codes which are in Behavior Tree or ros_actor actor format.
+They can be executed from the command interpreter provided by ros_actor.
+The source code for these is located under ~/pytwb_ws/src/cm1.

+- Launch vscode, attach to 'limesimuldemo' docker from Remote Explorer, and open the /root/pytwb_ws directory.

+- When you run '~/pytwb_ws/src/cm1/\_\_main\_\_.py from vscode, a command prompt will appear.

+- From the command prompt, type 'bt_search' to start the demo.
+The operation executes the 'bt_search' Behavior Tree.

-To run the demo, as shown in the video above, you need to add
+To run the demo, you need to add Coke Can
-- euro pallet,
-- Coke Can,
 from Gazebo's Insert tab.
-The euro pallet should be in place at the top left.
 Any Coke Can position should work.

+##  Grasping Coke Can
+You can also try to get a robot to grasp Coke Cans by running 'bt_catch' Behavior Tree.
 The original Coke Can model is too heavy to pick as it is, so edit the model and set the weight to around 0.04kg.
 - Place the Coke Can in any position, select it with the mouse and select 'Edit model' from the operation list displayed by right-clicking.
 - The entire screen will turn white, so select the Coke Can again and double left-click to display the editing screen.